ICMOL/MS-Aligner/README.md

 ### Step 2.
 Execute the command
 - For a single pepXML file
-> java -jar MS-Aligner param.yml peak_list.tsv
+> java -jar MS-Aligner.jar param.yml peak_list.tsv

 - For multiple pepXML files
-> java -jar MS-Aligner param.yml *.tsv
+> java -jar MS-Aligner.jar param.yml *.tsv

 ### Output
 A table with detected metabolite features in rows and samples in columns